dnoneill/jekyll-lunr-js-custom-search/demo/docs/quickstart/frontend.md

 <div id="spinner"><i class="fa fa-spinner fa-spin"></i></div>
 ```

 The spinner div is not required but it provides a spinner.

-There are three required html items that have to be defined in order for the results to render. **facets** by default are in a id field of `facets`.
+There are three required html items that have to be defined in order for the results, facets and pagination to render.

+**facets** by default are in a id field of `facets`.
 This is not required if you do not want any facets.

 The results get dumped in the `search_results` and pagination gets dumped in `pagination`.

 These preset tags can be overridden on initialization.
 The framework used in this website is below.

-Additionally, if you want any sort fields besides relevance or name, add another option field.
+Additionally, if you want any sort fields besides relevance or name, another option field needs to be added.
 Make sure the value option matches the jekyll field or search field in your config.
 This field does not have to be set in the config field, it just needs to exist in the jekyll fields.
 It can also be set as a search field from the config settings.
-For best results make sure the sort field is not a list of options.
+For best results make sure the sort field is not a list.

 ```
 <div id="header_info"></div>